Joint Visible Light and RF Backscatter Communications for Ambient IoT Network: Fundamentals, Applications, and Opportunities: Applications and Deployment Scenarios

 \subsection{Secure Communications}

 Leveraging the inherent spatial confinement of VLC signals, joint VLC-AmBC systems provide enhanced communication security through location-restricted communication areas.
 This feature is advantageous for applications requiring secure information transmission, such as secret key generation, user authentication, and secure data exchange in sensitive areas~\cite{zhang2025authscatter}.
-AmBDs can ensure that communications are restricted to specific, physically controlled locations, reducing vulnerability to unauthorized access and eavesdropping at the physical layer.
+The VLC-assisted design can help restrict communication to specific, physically controlled locations， reducing vulnerability to unauthorized access and eavesdropping at the physical layer.
 Furthermore, utilizing VLC channels for secure initial key distribution, as well as employing ambient RF backscatter for subsequent data communication, provides a hybrid secure communication framework.
 This dual-mode system further enhances authentication robustness and security, supporting critical applications in government facilities, financial institutions, and private enterprise environments.